duckietown/docs-AIDO/book/AIDO/60_manual/40_architecture.md

 ### Execution

 * The submission becomes available for execution.
-* The server computes which steps need to be done (each challenge might have multiple steps with a finite-state machine mechanism).
+* The server computes which evaluation steps need to run.
-* Evaluators periodically contact the server.
+* Evaluator runners periodically contact the server and advertise their available features.
-* The server checks if the evaluator has the [features requested](#evaluation-features).
-* If a job is available it is assigned to the evaluator.
+* If a job is available, it is assigned to a compatible evaluator.
-* The evaluator pulls all the containers involved - the evaluation and the submission.
+* The evaluator pulls the submission image and the evaluation image defined by the challenge.
+For `aido-LF-sim-validation`, that evaluator image is `duckietown/dt-duckiematrix:ente-amd64`.
-* The evaluator downloads from S3 artefacts from previous evaluation steps.
+* The evaluator starts the submission and evaluator containers together.
+* The evaluator injects the live Duckiematrix connection information into the solution environment:

+  * `VEHICLE_NAME`
+  * `DUCKIEMATRIX_ENGINE_HOSTNAME=evaluator`
+  * `DUCKIEMATRIX_ENGINE_PORT=7501`
+  * `DTSHELL_SHM_PATH=/fifos/world_io` when SHM mode is enabled

+* Duckiematrix runs the LF loop-map evaluation in Gym mode while the renderer sidecar handles rendering.
-* The evaluator runs them together using Docker Compose.
+* The evaluator stores logs, frames, and `challenge_results.yaml` as artifacts.
-* Artefacts are uploaded to S3.
-* The evaluator reports the results to the server; either `success`, `failed` or `error` (evaluation error).
+* The evaluator reports the result to the server as `success`, `failed`, or `error`.

+## Local evaluation

+Local evaluation uses the same submission image and the same challenge definition, but against a local evaluator instead of the public queue:

+  dts challenges evaluate --challenge aido-LF-sim-validation

+That is the fastest way to debug launcher issues, calibration issues, and baseline changes before creating a public submission.

 ## Evaluation features {#evaluation-features}

 Some submissions or evaluation containers require special features.

-You can see the value of these features in [the description page of an evaluator](https://challenges.duckietown.org/v4/humans/evaluators/1).
+You can inspect these features on an evaluator description page such as [this one](https://staging-challenges.duckietown.com/humans/evaluators/1).

 These include: